jkenney0501/end_to_end_de_with_snowflake_api_data/README.md

 ### [Wide Table Approach]('1-sql-scripts\05-wide-table-consumption.sql)

-Why the wide fact table appraoach?
+Why the wide fact table approach?

 All the data is joined into one wide denormalized table.
 As a result, this approach is commonly called the “One Big Table”.
 This design takes advantage of the benefits of columnar databases like Snowflake and Google Big Query and makes it easier to query since all tables have been pre-joined.